phongluudn1997/MoreThanBlog_FE/README.md

 ## Redux
 - Use `useAppDispatch` and `useAppSelector` for automatically typed.
 - Use `RootState`.
-- Use `AppDispatch` for typing useDispatch.
+- Use `AppDispatch` for typing useDispatch.yjjh